[Pros and cons] Excel timesheet vs online time tracking: Which is better for you?

 Do you wonder if exchanging your Excel timesheets for timesheets in a dedicated time tracking system is worth the effort?
-See the pros and cons for both solutions in this article.
+See the pros and cons for both solutions now.

 Your consultancy business is never better than the collection of your employees’ timesheets.